Matchmaker In-Depth

 is a special rule defining how many players need to match to initiate assignment,

-example defaults to 1 team (no team split), see Matchmaking Teams for more details,
+example defaults to 1 team (no team split), see Teams for more details,

 player_count